India's push to save its cows starves Bangladesh of beef

 India is home to 300 million cattle and is the world’s largest beef exporter and fifth-biggest consumer.

-But since Modi’s Bharatiya Janata Party (BJP), which is closely linked to the RSS, came to power last year, the rhetoric on cow protection and the beef ban has increased.
+But since Modi’s Bharatiya Janata Party, which is closely linked to the RSS, came to power last year, the rhetoric on cow protection and the beef ban has increased.

 Critics say tougher anti-beef laws discriminate against Muslims, Christians and lower-caste Hindus who rely on the cheap meat for protein.
 Butchers and cattle traders, many of them Muslim, say the push threatens thousands of jobs.